vmware/kube-fluentd-operator/README.md

 </match>
 ```

-### I want to use one destination but also want to use $labels to exclude a verbose pod/container from a single namespace
+### I want to use one destination but also want to just exclude a few pods

-This is not possible.
+It is not possible to handle this globally.
 Instead, provide this config for the noisy namespace and configure other namespaces at the cost of some code duplication:

 ```xml
 noisy-namespace.conf: